What is builder's risk insurance?

 What does builder's risk insurance cover?

-Builder's risk covers the risks associated with construction.
+Builder's risk insurance covers the increased risks associated with construction.
 It typically covers on-site equipment, materials, and supplies.

 Covered perils vary, but most builder's risk policies cover damages or loss resulting from the following: